VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro6.md

 }
 ```

+This is particularly handy for checking for an error each time a for loop runs if you think it may not error on the next iteration.

 ### for each

 {{< tip >}}C does not have a 'for each' system{{< /tip >}}

 Many languages have a convient system for iterating over each item in a data structure without needing to explicitly know the size of the structure before hand.
 This is generally really nice to read too.
 C doesn't have this.
 Oddly, python **ONLY** has for-each loops.
 The `range()` function previously just generates this list were iterating over internally.
 So, when you see `for i in range(10):` you can read it as "for each element, i, in the the range 0 though 9".
-The power of this comes in python's (and languages that support for each) ability to iterate over non-numeric types and ranges.
+The power of this comes in python's (and languages that support "for each") ability to iterate over non-numeric types and ranges.
 For example,

 ```python
 for letter in "Oppinioned Guides":
 	print(letter)
 ```

 does exactly what you think it does - though it does put each letter on its own line.
 Reall, the big thing to notice here is the word **in**, which is what's making this easy.
 It's implying that we want to iterate over something.
-This get's stupidly powerful once you learn more about how to combine things in python using more functional-programming methods like `zip` or `map`, for example:
+This gets crazy powerful once you learn more about how to combine things in python using more functional-programming methods like `zip` or `map`, for example:

 ```python
 x = [10,20,30,40]